meken/pod-identity/README.md

 # Update 2021-01-27

 This version uses a new method for pod-managed-identities as described [here](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity).
 This functionality is in preview at the time of this writing, and requires specific features and certain CLI functionality to be enabled (via extensions).
-All of that is explained in the aforementioned docs, so please follow those instructions and create an AKS cluster with the right features before attempting to deploy this codebase.
+All of that is explained in the aforementioned docs, but for the sake of completenes those steps are also documented below.

 # Using Managed System Identities on K8S pods